Techwith-Aditya/Assignment_BTech2026_2201920130014/README.md

 ### OOPS
 - **PS**: Design Parking System
+- **Approach**: Did by simple checking of slots...
-- **Approach**: Initialized parking slots in the constructor.
-The addCar method decrements the slot count for the given carType if available and returns true; otherwise, returns false...
+  - Initialized parking slots in the constructor.
+  - The addCar method decrements the slot count for the given car type if available and returns true; otherwise, returns false.
 - **Platform**: Leetcode

 ### DBMS